Kaikaifilusaurus: Paleoecology

-The fossil record of Kaikaifilusaurus ranges from the Albian to the Turonian, straddling the boundary between the Early and Late Cretaceous.
+The fossil record of Kaikaifilusaurus is primarily known from the Albian age of the Early Cretaceous.
 The oldest record (the K. minimus type locality) of the genus comes from the La Paloma Member of the Cerro Barcino Formation of the Cañadón Asfalto Basin in north-central Patagonia, Argentina.
 During this time, the paleoclimate of the La Paloma Member of the formation was arid, and the depositional environment comprised a playa lake with debris flows system, dominated by pyroclastic deposits with intercalated dune sediments.
 The same member has provided fossils of Chubutemys copelloi and an indeterminate theropod.

-The fossil remains of Kaikaifilusaurus from the Candeleros Formation hail from Cenomanian fluvial red sandstones and conglomerates.
+The type species K. calvoi is known from the Candeleros Formation.
+Originally suggested to be the Cenomanian age of the Late Cretaceous, the maximum depositional age of both the Candeleros Formation and the overlying Huincul Formation is re-dated to the early Albian by Maniel and colleagues in 2026, approximately 111.4 ± 1.1 Ma and 106.2 ± 1.0 Ma, respectively.
 The formation comprises eolian and paleosol deposits, as well as sediments deposits in a braided river environment.
 Fossils of one of the largest theropods known, Giganotosaurus carolinii were found in this succession, as well as frogs, mammals and fish.

 The youngest record of the genus occurs in the Huincul Formation, overlying the Candeleros Formation in Neuquén Basin.
 The formation represents an arid environment with ephemeral or seasonal streams.
 The same locality where Kaikaifilusaurus was found, has provided abundant fossils of lepisosteid fish, chelid turtles, lizards, neosuchian crocodyliforms, ornithopods, titanosaurian sauropods and diverse theropods including abelisaurids, carcharodontosaurids, and megaraptorans.
 The dinosaurs Gualicho shinyae, Argentinosaurus huinculensis, Mapusaurus rosae, Cathartesaura, Ilokelesia, and Skorpiovenator bustingorryi, come from this formation.